Simple new blood test reveals your body’s precise internal clock to guide treatments, improve health

 The software and algorithm are available for free to other scientists so they can assess physiological time in a person’s body.
 Northwestern has filed for a patent on the blood test.

-“This is really an integral part of personalized medicine,” said co-author Phyllis Zee, MD, PhD, chief of Sleep Medicine in The Ken & Ruth Davee Department of Neurology and a Northwestern Medicine neurologist.
+“This is really an integral part of personalized medicine,” said co-author Phyllis Zee, MD, PhD, director of the Center for Circadian and Sleep Medicine, chief of Sleep Medicine in The Ken & Ruth Davee Department of Neurology and a Northwestern Medicine neurologist.
 “So many drugs have optimal times for dosing.
 Knowing what time it is in your body is critical to getting the most effective benefits.
 The best time for you to take the blood pressure drug or the chemotherapy or radiation may be different from somebody else.”

 Zee also is the Benjamin and Virginia T. Boshes Professor of Neurology.